 The platform's MCP server integration is particularly relevant for the AI agent ecosystem, allowing Claude Desktop, Cursor, VS Code, and other AI assistants to directly control browser sessions for web research, form filling, testing, and data extraction.
 Beyond MCP, Browserless offers REST APIs for screenshots, PDF generation, content extraction, and function execution.
 Connection pooling handles concurrent sessions efficiently, with configurable limits, timeouts, and queue management for high-throughput workloads.

-With over 12,900 GitHub stars and more than 6,000 commits, Browserless has established itself as the standard infrastructure for browser automation at scale.
-The self-hosted version runs under SSPL/Commercial dual licensing, while the managed cloud service handles scaling, updates, and residential proxy rotation.
-It supports stealth mode for anti-detection, WebSocket debugging, and live session viewing, making it useful for both development debugging and production automation pipelines.
+With 13K+ GitHub stars and more than 6,000 commits, Browserless has established itself as standard infrastructure for browser automation at scale.
+The project is dual-licensed under SSPL-1.0 OR the Browserless Commercial License, with closed-source commercial applications and CI usage requiring a commercial license.
+Current product docs emphasize BrowserQL, Browserless MCP, Puppeteer/Playwright-compatible APIs, stealth and fingerprinting controls, WebSocket debugging, and live session viewing for production automation pipelines.